-Proposals that are complete and meet the guidelines will be sent to Janet Ward, Faculty Director of the OU Arts & Humanities Forum, to determine whether any conflicts of interest exist between those submitting the proposal and members of the Arts & Humanities Faculty Fellowship Committee of the Faculty Senate.
+Proposals that are complete and meet the guidelines will be sent to Kimberly Marshall, Faculty Director of the OU Arts & Humanities Forum, to determine whether any conflicts of interest exist between those submitting the proposal and members of the Arts & Humanities Faculty Fellowship Committee of the Faculty Senate.
 The Committee will use the same conflict of interest policies employed by the Research Council.
 The reviews, discussion, and vote regarding all AHFF applications are held in strict confidence by the Arts & Humanities Faculty Fellowship Committee.

 The proposals will be evaluated on the following scale:

 1 = Outstanding: project and applicant are in all respects outstanding.

 2 = Very good: project and applicant are strong and highly competitive.